ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

   </tbody>
 </table>

-Code example:
+The stacked layout is the default layout.
+This means that if you

-#### The 'remove' button
+### The 'remove' button

 The 'remove' button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
+Do not change the button colour, as it may be confused with the 'add another' button and selected in error.

-Do not change the button colour to grey, as it may be confused with the 'add another' button and selected in error.
 Do not change the button position, as this may make it harder for zoom users to use the component.

 ### Inline layout